redux-loop/redux-loop-immutable/README.md

 ```

 ### `mergeChildReducers(parentResult, action, childMap)`

+NOTE: `mergeChildReducers` is deprecated as of version 2.0.0.
+It will be removed in 3.0.0. `combineReducers` and `reduceReducers` (which needs no immutable helper) should cover the cases where `mergeChildReducers` is needed.
+If you need to use it temporarily without a console warning, use `DEPRECATED_mergeChildReducers(parentResult, action, childMap)`.
+This will also be removed in 3.0.0 though.

 This is an ImmutableJS-optimized version of the `mergeChildRedcuers` provided by core redux-loop.
 Like that version of `mergeChildReducers`, it is a more generalized version of `combineReducers` that allows